Approaching our last hour in Argentina. Photo by Nathan Sharp.

 I like it!
 Very good!
 Nathan replied.

 We camped that night on the nearest grassy bank of a stream.
 We kicked away a number of mostly-desiccated cow pies and scrambled to set up our tent as torrents of rain began to lash down.
 The storm would continue for the next 48 hours.
-The large sheepskin draped over our motorcycle seat, which we had bought from a Quechua woman in Peru and named Woolworth, was now of prime importance, as Nathan was sleeping on it instead of his punctured inflatable sleeping pad.
-Although rain tended to pool on the shaggy tendrils that fringed the sides of our legs as we rode, giving it several strong shakes during a break in the downpour would rid the skin of most of the moisture.
-Nathan would stay warm throughout the night.
+The large sheepskin draped over our motorcycle seat, named Woolworth and purchased from a Quechua woman in Peru, was now of prime importance, as Nathan was sleeping on it instead of his punctured inflatable sleeping pad.
+Although rain tended to pool on Woolworth’s shaggy tendrils that fringed the sides of our legs as we rode, giving it several strong shakes during a break in the downpour would rid the hide of most of the moisture.
+And Nathan would stay warm throughout the night.

-It was still pouring the next morning and we found a partially-roofed shack under which to light our camp stove to make instant coffee and porridge.
+It was still pouring the morning after Tortel, so we scurried into a partially-roofed shack to light our camp stove to make instant coffee and porridge.
 Each of our movements had to be just so—we balanced on top of the bulky roots of a tree to stay out of the puddly earth; the remains of the corrugated roof leaked in all but a few places; and our stove balanced precariously on the structure’s broadest horizontal beam.
 Our life together continued to be an exercise in the economy of movement.
 We sipped quietly from separate collapsible silicone cups, a luxury, but dipped our titanium sporks into the same cooking pot.
 We shared so much.
 Nearly everything.

 Too much, some would say.
-And we sometimes questioned whether we were really cut out for it.
+And we sometimes questioned whether we were really cut out to do so.
 But sometimes, there were morning like that morning outside of Tortel.
-Sometimes the limbs we teetered on felt a lot like peace with how we've maneuvered the odd spaces of our lives.
+Sometimes, the limbs we teetered on felt like a sort of peace we’d made with the odd spaces that our two lives had flowed into.

-Upon reaching Puerto Yungay, we crossed yet another strait of water via an hour’s ferry ride to get back on the Austral.
-Our destination was Villa O’Higgins, a logging town sprung up in what is considered the most remote area of Chile.
-Befuddling-ly enough, it lay only 62 miles away from Argentina’s trekking capital, El Chalten, where we had swooned over the sight of our first glacier on the way south to Ushuaia.
-Yet, until the near completion of the Carretera Austral and the implementation of a regular ferry service for the area in 2000, no roads had ever been constructed to or from the region.
+Upon reaching Puerto Yungay, we had to cross yet another strait of water, via an hour’s ferry ride, to get back on the Austral.
+Our destination was Villa O’Higgins, a logging town in what is considered the most remote area of Chile.
+Befuddlingly enough, it lay only 62 miles away from Argentina’s trekking capital, El Chalten, where we had swooned over the sight of our first glacier on our way south to Ushuaia.
+Yet, prior to the completion of the Carretera Austral and the implementation of a regular ferry service for the area in 2000, no roads had ever been constructed to or from this region.
 The sense that the edge of the earth lay at the end of this road was what propelled us toward it.

-A naval base squatted at this particular edge of the earth.
-We shrugged and snapped a soggy selfie in the parking lot and turned around.
+What we found squatting on this particular edge of the earth were griege administrative buildings of a Chilean naval base.
+We shrugged, snapped a soggy selfie in the parking lot, and turned around.
 On the way out of town, we stopped into a cafe for a warming drink.
-We bothered the proprietress with our orders of a coffee, latte, and cake, and sipped slowly while our gloves steamed on the floor before the wood burning stove.
+We bothered the bored proprietress with our orders of a coffee, latte, and cake, and sipped slowly while our gloves steamed on the floor before the wood burning stove.
 Though all our clothes were soaked through, it was the driest hour we would spend throughout the long wet evening and night.
-When I woke up the next morning, the index finger of my right hand was swollen to complete immobility with mosquito bites.
-The morning cold was a kindness, however, and my fingers were too numb to itch.
+When I woke up the next morning, I found that the index finger of my right hand was swollen to complete immobility with mosquito bites.
+Though we moved stiffly and feebly in the cold as we packed away our camp, the frigid temperatures beneath the trees turned out to be a kindness.
+My fingers, at least, were too numb to itch.

 ✻

 From the town of Rio Tranquilo, we motored out on Lago General Carrera’s icy cerulean water with a local tour company.
-The hull of the motorboat thwacked hard into each oncoming wave.
+The hull of the motorboat thwacked hard against each oncoming wave.
 We stopped when we came to swirling, marble formations rising from the water and tucked into one of the many shadowy caverns of a rock called La Capilla, the Chapel.
-Above our heads, the swooping curves and hollows of the smooth, white rock reflected the blue water and the web-by, geometric drift of light across it.
-While the waves whittled such spaces into the marble over a 6,000 year period, the marble itself was the buildup of billions of years’-worth of calcium carbonate detritus, or billions of crustacean exoskeletons, compressed by the weight of bygone glaciers.
+Above our heads, the swooping curves and hollows of the smooth, white rock reflected the blue water and the webby, geometric drift of light across it.
+While the waves whittled such spaces into the marble over a 6,000 year period, the marble itself was the buildup of billions of years’ worth of calcium carbonate detritus, from billions of crustacean exoskeletons, compressed by the weight of bygone glaciers.
 Onward from here.

 As we rode out, I pointed out a street sign bearing the name of a military general, Dagoberto Godoy.
 Dogoberto Goodboy?
 Maybe we’d get a dog someday.
+The sunshine made us silly.
 We put the name in our back pockets and laughed.

 Halfway through the Austral, we shifted into warmer climes and better moods.
-We began to linger longer.
-We began to dig the camp stove out of our pannier during the day and indulge in slow, afternoon roadside coffee klatches.
+We lingered longer.
+We began to dig the camp stove out of our pannier in the afternoons and indulge in slow, roadside coffee klatches.
 We shed our bulky, heavy layers more often and breathed deeply.
 We unwound our shoulders and allowed the stillness of the air to gather around our cheeks and necks.
-Less than one month remained.
-We knew we were testing ourselves—how long could we make our time last and still reach Santiago on time?
-I wanted this freedom and nothing more; to pause and move my body freely to take it all in; to comb through our surroundings using all the organs of my senses.
-I had already noticed that I often smelled the changes in ecology before I had visual evidence of them.
-I understood that I was feeling joy in my skin, in full sun, before I could articulate the positive change in my mindset.
+Less than one month remained of our journey.
+We knew we were testing ourselves—how far could we stretch our time and still reach Santiago on time?
+I wanted this freedom and nothing more; to pause, to move my body freely, and to take it all in; to comb through our surroundings using all the organs of my senses.
+I had already noticed that I could smell the changes in ecology before I had visual evidence of them.
+I understood that I was feeling joy in my skin, in full sun, before I had articulated the positive change in my mindset.

-On one particular day we stopped to rest next to the Sanctuario de San Sebastian, another elaborate roadside shrine in the typical, walk-in Chilean style.
-The shrines of Chilean Patagonia were especially impressive, with a uniform aesthetic of cadmium yellow trimmed with red.
-Up close, I could see the resourcefulness of their builders—the flagpoles bearing the region’s coat of arms were broomsticks or mop handles, and the crazy-quilt panels of the walls each bore a constellation of bolts unique to wherever the scrap metal could be joined.
-Distant passing cars would see them immediately through the trees and honk three times to invoke the saints’ intercessions on their behalf:
+On one particular day, we stopped to rest next to the Sanctuario de San Sebastian, another elaborate roadside shrine in the typical, walk-in Chilean style.
+The shrines of Chilean Patagonia were especially impressive, with a nearly-uniform aesthetic of cadmium yellow walls with red trim.
+Up close, I could see the resourcefulness of their builders—the flagpoles bearing the region’s coat of arms were broomsticks or mop handles, and the crazy-quilt patchwork panels of the walls each bore a constellation of bolts unique to wherever the scrap metal could be joined.
+Distant passing cars could spot them immediately through the trees and would honk three times to invoke the saints’ intercessions on their behalf:

-Ruega por nosotros, San Sebastian, Santa Maria.
+Ruega por nosotros San Sebastian.
+Ruega por nosotros Santa Maria.
 Pray for us.

-We adopted the ritual too, and if Nathan, our horn operator, ever forgot, I would pound my first against his hip three times to remind him.
-Fortunately or unfortunately for the heavens, Horace was outfitted with a truck horn.
+We adopted the ritual too.
+If Nathan, our horn operator, ever forgot to honk, I would pound my first against his hip three times to remind him.
+Fortunately, or unfortunately, for the heavens, Horace was outfitted with a truck horn.

 We had gathered so many charms around us.
-Hunks of obsidian from the Bolivian altiplano and a glass bottle of fragrant, handmade Agua de Florida from the shamans outside of Medellin, Colombia rattled in our pannier.
-Milagritos from Mexico, tiny pewter medallions in the shape of a leg, a coyote, and the Virgin Mary, jingled from our headlight grate.
+Hunks of obsidian from the Bolivian altiplano and a glass bottle of fragrant, handmade Agua de Florida, a gift from the shamans of a community outside of Medellin, Colombia, rattled in our pannier.
+Milagritos from Mexico, tiny pewter medallions for luck in the shape of a leg, a coyote, and the Virgin Mary, jingled from our headlight grate.
 We had pared down our belongings, and yet, it didn’t escape me that we had filled the empty space in our luggage with rocks.
-But to us, the objects were more than trinkets, and we loved the compact spirit of these things.
-At the very least, the saints would know we were on our way.
+But to us, the objects were more than trinkets.
+We loved the compact spirit of these things.
+Praying or not, the saints could hear that we were on our way.